arpansahu/arpansahu_dot_me/Readme.md

 --detach tag is for running the docker even if terminal is closed if you remove this tag it will be attached to terminal, and you will be able to see the logs too

---build tag with docker compose up will force image to be rebuild everytime before starting the container
+--build tag with docker compose up will force image to be rebuild every time before starting the container

 ### Step2: Serving the requests from Nginx